rust-lang/book/src/ch13-04-performance.md

 For a more comprehensive benchmark, you should check using various texts of various sizes as the `contents`, different words and words of different lengths as the `query`, and all kinds of other variations.
-The point is this: iterators, although a high-level abstraction, get compiled down to roughly the same code as if you’d written the lower-level code yourself.
+The point is this:
+Iterators, although a high-level abstraction, get compiled down to roughly the same code as if you’d written the lower-level code yourself.
 Iterators are one of Rust’s _zero-cost abstractions_, by which we mean that using the abstraction imposes no additional runtime overhead.
-This is analogous to how Bjarne Stroustrup, the original designer and implementor of C++, defines _zero-overhead_ in “Foundations of C++” (2012):
+This is analogous to how Bjarne Stroustrup, the original designer and implementor of C++, defines zero-overhead in his 2012 ETAPS keynote presentation “Foundations of C++”:

 > In general, C++ implementations obey the zero-overhead principle: What you
 > don’t use, you don’t pay for.
 And further: What you do use, you couldn’t hand